 - 1. All supervisors must be qualified and experienced relevant to the activity they are supervising. - 2.
-The 360 hours of practicum must be supervised by: - a. an ESSA Accredited Sports Scientist (Level 1 or 2) - b. an individual eligible to be accredited as an ESSA Accredited Sport Scientist - an individual with an external qualification recognised by ESSA including but not limited to Accredited Sports Scientists with British Association of Sport and Exercise Sciences (BASES) or Sport and Exercise Science New Zealand (SESNZ); accredited coach with UK Strength and Conditioning Association (UKSCA) - d.
+The 360 hours of practicum may be supervised by: - a. an ESSA Accredited Sports Scientist (Level 1 or 2)

+- c.
 Professional who holds an externally recognised formal qualification for the activity they are supervising, and relevant to the sports service (e.g. AEP, AES)